stianoverby/Probably/README.md

     let y ~ uniform Int 1 6 in
     x + y

-This models rolling two dice and sums them.
+This experiment models rolling two six-sided dice and summing their faces.
+Each `let` binds a variable to an outcome sampled from a uniform distribution over the integers from 1 to 6.
+The last expression `x + y` sums the two dice rolls.

-## Building and Testing
+## Building, Running and Testing Experiments

-You can use `stack` to build, run experiments and tests
+You can use [stack](https://docs.haskellstack.org/en/stable/) to build, run experiments and tests

 To build:

     stack build

-To run:

-    stack run -- [<flag>] <program-name>

-To clean up after stack:
+To clean up:

     # Clean up most things
     stack clean

     # Clean up everything
     stack purge

+To run:

+    stack run -- [<flag>] <program-name>

+Examples:

+    # Print help message
+    stack run -- --help

+    # Parse a program and show its AST
+    stack run -- --parse example-experiments/simple.prob

+    # Parse and typecheck a program
+    stack run -- --typecheck example-experiments/simple.prob

+    # Compute probability of rolling exactly 7 with three dice
+    stack run -- --equals 7 example-experiments/throw3dice.prob

+    # Compute probability of getting less than 10 with five dice
+    stack run -- --less 10 example-experiments/throw5dice.prob

+    # Infer and show the full distribution of outcomes
+    stack run -- --show example-experiments/slotMachine.prob

+    # Run a program using sampling
+    stack run -- example-experiments/simple.prob

 We do property based testing with `QuickCheck` and some simple regression tests of our test programs